-7 RRS 69
+8 RRS 69

-7.1 Any form of cheating, including not telling the truth in a hearing is a breach of sportsmanship and may result in a hearing under RRS 69 and a very heavy penalty.
+8.1 Any form of cheating, including not telling the truth in a hearing, is a breach of sportsmanship and may result in a hearing under RRS 69.

-8 Questions on Jury Procedure and Policy
+9 Questions on Jury Procedure and Policy

-8.1 Competitors, team leaders and coaches are welcome to discuss procedure and policy with the Jury Chairman.
+9.1 Competitors, team leaders and support persons may submit questions in writing or discuss procedure and policy with the Jury Chairman.
 He will usually be available by the Jury rooms during protest time or can be contacted through the Jury Office.